Social Studies

 Other | UHS: HVCC, AP course |

-AP European History is designed to be the equivalent of a two-semester introductory college or university European history course.
-In AP European History, students investigate significant events, individuals, developments, and processes in four historical periods from approximately 1450 to the present.
-Students develop and use the same skills, practices and methods employed by historians: analyzing historical evidence, contextualization, comparison, causation, change and continuity over time; and argument development.
+AP European History is designed to be the equivalent of a two-semester introductory European history college course.
+In AP European History, students investigate significant events, individuals, developments and processes in four historical periods from approximately 1450 to the present.
+Students develop and use the same skills, practices and methods employed by historians: analyzing historical evidence, contextualization, comparison, causation, change and continuity over time, and argument development.
 The course also provides six themes that students explore throughout the course in order to make connections among historical developments in different times and places: interaction of Europe and the world; poverty and prosperity; objective knowledge and subjective visions; states and other institutions of power; individual and society; and national and European identity.
-An AP exam and a Regents exam in Global History are given at the end of the course.
+An AP exam and a Regents exam in Global History and Geography are given at the end of the course.
 AP exam fee applies.
 Fee waiver or reduction may be available.

 Grade 11 courses